celo-org/optimism/op-chain-ops/cmd/celo-migrate/README.md

 #### Running with local test setup (Alfajores / Holesky)

 To test the script locally, we can migrate an alfajores database and use Holesky as our L1.
 The input files needed for this can be found in `./testdata`.
+The necessary smart contracts have already been deployed on Holesky.

 Pull down the latest alfajores database snapshot